Here’s Looking At You Momotaro Tomato

 Salad Los Angeles

-I ate at HLAY soon after Whitener and front of house partner Lien Ta opened their modern eclectic restaurant in Koreatown, and dishes like the Momotaro Tomato ($16) make it clear that he’s even further along with his cooking.
-The menu changes at least a little bit each day, but hopefully Whitener clings tight to this stunning tomato salad.
-Diced tomato that’s bright in every sense of the world benefitted from umami-rich bagna cauda, breadcrumbs, tangy creme fraiche folded with licorice-flavored anise hyssop, and sweet Chinese sausage.
-My wife and I gave serious thought to ordering a second plate, which would have been unprecedented, but we “made due” with HLAY’s other great menu items.
+I first started eating at Here’s Looking At You soon after Whitener and front of house partner Lien Ta opened their modern eclectic restaurant in Koreatown.
+Bold, well balanced dishes like the Momotaro Tomato ($16) make it clear that Chef Whitener is even further along with his cooking than he was in his Animal days.
+The Here’s Looking At You menu changes at least a little bit each day, but hopefully Whitener clings tight to this stunning tomato salad.
+Diced tomato that’s bright in every sense of the world benefitted from umami-rich bagna cauda, crunchy breadcrumbs, tangy creme fraiche folded with licorice-flavored anise hyssop, and lap cheong (sweet Chinese sausage).
+My wife and I gave serious thought to ordering a second Momotaro tomato plate, which would have been unprecedented.
+We instead decided to make due with the many other great Here’s Looking At You menu items.

 Tags: